8 Inventory management techniques for manufacturing

 8. Perpetual inventory system

-Perpetual inventory systems, or live inventory management software, automatically record sales, purchasing, and inventory usage through computerized POS systems or ERP manufacturing software.
+Perpetual inventory systems, or live inventory management software, automatically record sales, purchasing, and inventory usage through computerized POS systems or ERP software.

 This system provides businesses with up-to-date information on their inventory levels, allowing them to make more informed decisions about ordering and selling products.